bessfernandez/gutenberg_search/README.md

 ## TODO
+- The amount of articles from Gutenberg when added to local storage currently exceed local storage limit on many browsers (Safari, and mobile browsers), Chrome works as expected.
+Code currently throws an error if this limit is exceeded.
+This obviously should be fixed by either storing data in DB looking for a public API to use.
 - The keyboard navigation is rough.
 It is very tightly coupled to the HTML structure to search for the next / previous items to navigate to.
 Currently React doesn't allow an array of refs, so couldn't arbitrarily update ref indexes to focus on.
 The better bet would likely integrate a third party library to handle hot keys or similar.
 - Time it took to search timer could be improved - it looks like there may be some inconsistencies with timing, needs more investigation
 - Tests need to be added for basic state and render changes such as ensuring that correct length of articles show, matched segments are built correctly, etc.